Black Mountain College

 BMC Prize artists have the opportunity to develop their practice in a context that is rich with artistic and cultural significance and ongoing contemporary relevance through a guided site visit to the historic Black Mountain College campus at Lake Eden with BMCM+AC staff, transportation to Asheville, and a four-day stay to spend time at BMCM+AC, with a tour of the exhibitions and archival support at the museum and neighboring Western Regional Archives.

-Black Mountain College Museum + Arts Center awards the third annual BMC International Artist Prize to Alison Croney Moses
+Black Mountain College Museum + Arts Center awards the 2025 Annual BMC International Artist Prize to Rosana Paulino

 About the 2024 BMC Prize Recipient: Alison Croney Moses